Our selection of films most committed to sustainable development

-Another famous face worldwide focusing his efforts on fighting climate change is the actor Leonardo DiCaprio, who, with filmmaker Steven Scorsese produced the National Geographic documentary Before The Flood in 2016.
+Another famous face worldwide focusing his efforts on fighting climate change is the actor Leonardo DiCaprio, who, with filmmaker Martin Scorsese produced the National Geographic documentary Before The Flood in 2016.

 The film, premiered free across the Internet, analyzes how we can prevent environmental problems such as the disappearance of species and natural ecosystems in danger of extinction or threatened indigenous communities.
 Rigorously but attractively presented by Leonardo DiCaprio, the documentary has an impressive cast, including Barack Obama, Bill Clinton, Ban Ki-moon, Pope Francisco, NASA and other reputed scientists, forestry conservationists, community leaders and environmental activists.

 Director Peter Webber is behind this film bringing together the conclusions of a study led a decade ago by Stephen Emmott, director of computational science at Microsoft, based on the predictions of a team of scientists as to how life will look on Earth at the end of the 21st Century.